DreadExceptions/dotfiles/README.md

     git init --bare $HOME/.dotfiles

-create an alias dotfilesso you don't need to type it all over again
+create an alias dotfiles so you don't need to type it all over again

     alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'